oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_windows.md

 After it, the default usernames are ```Administrator``` and ```vagrant```, with the default password being ```vagrant```.

-If you choose to open a mapped extranet port, be sure to log in and change the password of the corresponding account (both accounts may have, try it yourself), otherwise it may be abused by someone blasting
+If you expose an external mapped port, log in immediately and change passwords for all default accounts; otherwise the service may be abused by brute-force attacks.

 **Deletion**